-Computer Literacy 010
+Computer Literacy 010 5 credits, 5 hours lecture

 This course is an introduction to microcomputers and basic software applications such as Word 2000 and Excel 2000.
 This course may be used to fulfill the science requirement of the High School Equivalency certificate.